kiboschool/course-frontend-web-dev/src/lessons/javascript-review/javascript-intro/bonus-clarifying-es6-es2015-etc.md

 # Bonus: Clarifying ES6, ES2015, etc.

-In your JavaScript learning journey, you've probably the word ES5, ES6, ES2015.
+In your JavaScript learning journey, you've probably seen ES5, ES6, ES2015.
 It's hard to get lost on all those concepts, so let's explain what they mean:

 JavaScript's development has been guided by a series of standards (and improvements) called ECMAScript (ES).
 Understanding the evolution of these standards can give us a deeper appreciation for the language as it exists today.